Supervisor Development Program (SDP)

 How It Is Delivered

 This is not a classroom lecture about management theory, and it is not a slide deck a supervisor will never open again.
-It is a workshop where they practise the job on their feet — briefing a shift, giving the instruction, correcting a former peer, handling the grievance, standing up to the pressure — using real situations from your own floor.
+It is a workshop where they practise the job on their feet — briefing a shift, giving the instruction, correcting a former peer, settling a dispute, handling the grievance, standing up to the pressure — using real situations from your own floor.
 The models are kept simple and immediately usable in the language of the shop floor; the confidence is built in the practice, not the PowerPoint.
 It is designed for people who lead with their sleeves rolled up, not from behind a desk.

 Formats That Fit Your Calendar